-Construction began in February 2010 and is scheduled for completion in December 2011.
+Construction began in February 2010 and moved full speed ahead in 2011.

-The new system will eliminate the need for transporting chlorine by rail and storing it on the plant grounds.
+The new system will eliminate the need for transporting chlorine into the plant by rail and storing it on the plant grounds.
 Instead, the Board will be able to truck in the safer, yet effective, sodium hypochlorite for disinfectant purposes, and store it in a new facility within the plant.
-This chemical increases safety for surrounding neighborhoods and Board employees.
+This switch from a gaseous to a liquid disinfectant product will significantly reduce any risk associated with storing this product on the plant site.